jjmchew/jjmchew.github.io/RB109/studyNotes.md

   - Setter methods (e.g., `Array#[]=` method to change 1 element of an array) changes the value of objects in the array (i.e., each element), without changing the *array*
     - the array itself has an `object_id` that is distinct and unique from the `object_id` of the elements
   - "pass-by-*value*" : making a *copy* of the info in an object (i.e., method will be non-mutating)
+    - re-assigning the object within a method doesn't affect the object outside the method
   - "pass-by-*reference*" : the reference can used to mutate the original object
+    - e.g., pass a string value through a local variable in outer scope, and the method is able to update that string value (and thus the value referenced by the local variable).  e.g.:
+      ```ruby
+      def cap(str)
+        str.capitalize!   # does this affect the object outside the method?
+      end

+      name = "jim"
+      cap(name)
+      puts name           # => Jim
+      ```
 - [source](https://launchschool.medium.com/ruby-objects-mutating-and-non-mutating-methods-78023d849a5f)
   - e.g., `String#sub!` is mutating with respect to calling String, but non-mutating with respect to its arguments
   - very few methods mutate the arguments